gorrila/chromebook_fixes/README.md

 * Install Glipper Clipboard Manager

-* Install Natural Scrolling (OS X Style Scrolling) (Both but more applicable for Freya)
+* Install Natural Scrolling (OS X Style Scrolling) (Both, but more applicable for Freya as the ChromeOS touchpad driver disables touchpad settings in System Settings)